MitchellSparrow/Stock-Price-Monitoring-App/README.md

 # Trading_Bot

 ## About
 This repository is for a **python bot** that can send stock advice via email using the 50 and 20 day **EMA (Exponential Moving Average)** crossover points of a stock.
-This for me is a personal project that serves as an introduction into trading bot's and deploying code remotely in the cloud.
-The purpose of this code is to track a few stocks using EMA's, and send an email to the user when there is a crossover of these EMA's.
+This was a personal project for me that served as an introduction into trading bot's and deploying code remotely on a server.

+The purpose of this code is to track a few stocks of interest using EMA's, and send an email to the user when there is a crossover of these EMA's.
 A crossover indicates either a buying or selling point.
+The following image depicts an example of two different EMA's and their crossover points.

 ![alt text](https://i.imgur.com/bgFnxIN.png)